LifestyleOttawa, Ontario

 Cost of Living

-The cost of living in Ottawa is relatively high, with the average home price at $848,452 and a median of $662,800.
-Renting a one-bedroom apartment in the downtown area can cost around $1,800 per month, while outside the core, prices drop to approximately $1,400.
-Utilities, including heating, electricity, and water, average about $150 monthly.
-Groceries for a single person can range from $300 to $400 monthly.
+The cost of living in Ottawa is relatively high compared to other Canadian cities, but it offers excellent value for the quality of life.
+The average home price is $850,596, with a median price of $674,900.
+Renting a one-bedroom apartment in the city center costs around $1,800 per month, while outside the center, it drops to approximately $1,400.
+Monthly utilities for an 85m² apartment average around $150.
+Groceries for a single person typically cost about $300 per month.
 Public transit, operated by OC Transpo, offers a monthly pass for $125.
-Compared to the national average, Ottawa's housing costs are higher, but other living expenses remain relatively moderate.
-The city's quality of life, safety, and amenities often justify the expense for many residents.
+Compared to the national average, Ottawa's housing prices are slightly above average, but other living expenses remain competitive, making it an attractive option for those seeking a balanced urban lifestyle.

 Best Neighborhoods